The bib pickup will be at Décathlon Boisbriand sports store, 2525 Rue d’Annemasse, Boisbriand, Qc J7H 0A3 – Highway 15, Exit 20

 The time limit to complete the half-marathon is 2h45.

-Parking spaces are limited in Piedmont (1/2 marathon) and Val-David (marathon).
+MARATHON: Parking spaces are limited Val-David, start of the marathon.
 This is why it is highly recommended to take the bus to get to your start line.
 Deadline to purchase your bus ticket is September 01.

 All the buses leave from the Marathon finish line, 160 rue de la Gare in Saint-Jérôme.